How to restring a classical guitar

 • neck cradle or headstand

-And don’t forget the most important: new strings!
+Don’t forget the most important item: new classical guitar strings!

 changing classical guitar strings